-- 1. Notify Administration Building immediately (use radio or phone, as needed).
-Give all known facts clearly and carefully. - 2.
-If in the vicinity of the threat: RUN HIDE FIGHT.
-Review BSA and DHS training aids for more information. - 3.
+Notify the Administration Building immediately (use radio or phone, as needed).
+If in the vicinity of the threat: RUN - HIDE - FIGHT.
 Law Enforcement, Res.
-Director, Camp Director and Rangers will spearhead operations.
+Director, Camp Director, and Rangers will spearhead operations.
 Be patient; event could last a while.

 LOST BATHER OR BOATER